 - Background checks

-- Questions to figure out the stability of a couple’s relationship, their family, and discipline practices
+- Interviews to determine the stability of a couple’s relationship, their family, and discipline practices

 - Criminal record, child abuse, and FBI clearances